Anni-Bamwenda/WidsDatathon/README.md

 ### Data Preprocessing
 We will do some preprocessing to improve the quality and interpretability of our data.
 Here are the steps we'll follow:
 - Dropping irrelevant features.
 There are a few features that are irrelevant to the goal of the project.
-For instance 'patient_gender' is irrelevant because the cancer diagnosis we are dealing with is speicifically done on women.
+For instance 'patient_gender' is irrelevant because the cancer diagnosis we are dealing with is specifically done on women.
 Other irrelevant features are: 'breast_cancer_diagnosis_desc', 'patient_id', 'metastatic_first_novel_treatment' and 'metastatic_first_novel_treatment_type'
 - Removing duplicates using drop_duplicates() function in pandas
 - Detect and fix outliers that appear in the following ways:
     - Location based features: patient_zip3, patient_state, Division, Region